vtalpaert/phone-imu/README.md

 Control time !

-1. Pull the latest changes from my repo `git pull teacher master`.
+1. Pull and merge the latest changes from my repo `git pull teacher master`.
+1. Is there an error ?
+Read carefully the git output, if there is a merge conflict, this is a normal and expected error.
+You must manually correct the conflicting files before commiting the merge
 1. Are there new requirements ? `pip3 install -r requirements.txt` again.
 1. Write a test for calculating the mean on a data list, put it in `test_imu.TestImu.test_mean_data`
 1. Speed up your code !
-In `imu.py` class `IMU`, change `update_delay` to 0.
+In `imu.py` class `IMU`, change `thread_update_delay` to 0.
 Now measure the new effective time delay using what you did last week.
 Comment your results on the commits.
-1. In `index.html` line 47.
+Does it change something when you use `get_first_data` ?
+With `get_last_data` ?
+1. Now change `client_send_interval`.
 Change the interval length to 1 millisecond, try 0 as well.
 What happens ?
 1. Control the refresh rate of your code.
-Set a new non zero `update_delay`, but you can see the std of the time delay is not 0 (if it is 0, then reduce the `update_delay` again).
+Set a new non zero `thread_update_delay`, but you can see the std of the time delay is not 0 (if it is 0, then reduce the `thread_update_delay` again).
 Comment on a commit the new measured delay.
-.
 The reason is because in `threads.py` you have more or less :

     ```python
     self.parent.run()  # might take a few milliseconds, lets say x seconds
     time.sleep(self.delay)  # sleeps for update_delay seconds
     ```

-    so the refresh rate is `x + update_delay`.
+    so the refresh rate is `x + thread_update_delay`.
 Change `threads.py` to not use `time.sleep` but instead use `time.time()`.
 In a loop note the start time, execute `parent.run` one time and then run a `while` loop as long as necessary :

     ```python
     start = time.time()  # write down start time